Yes, the 3 numbers on your fertilizer bag are important! These numbers represent nutrients NPK and they play important roles in your lawn.

 For New Lawns…

-Being aware of your lawns nutritional needs can save you a lot of money.
+Overall, being aware of your lawns nutritional needs can save you a lot of money.
 Applying unnecessary nutrients to your lawn is not only a waste of money but it is also has negative impacts on your lawns health.

 So next time your in the store picking out your fertilizer, don’t just pick out the bag with the highest 3 numbers.
+Instead, focus on staying balanced and applying the right fertilizer at the right time to give your lawn the nutrients it needs most during that specific time.

-Check Out These Posts Nextt
+Check Out These Posts Next

 Join my free email list!